 Why Cell Division Matters

-Try your own version with a different cell type.
-Ask whether the goal is growth and repair, gamete production, or reproduction of a single-celled organism, then decide whether mitosis, meiosis, or binary fission fits best.
+To make it stick, take a different cell type and ask whether the goal is growth and repair, gamete production, or reproduction of a single-celled organism.
+That one question almost always points you toward mitosis, meiosis, or binary fission.

 Need help with a problem?